ponmar/filedb2/README.md

 ## Getting Started

-### Prerequisites

-* A collection of files.

-  **Note:** it is recommended to have a backup procedure for your file collection before running FileDB (although FileDB itself does not modify your files).

-If you want to test FileDB or your collection of files is not ready the [demo](https://github.com/ponmar/filedb2_demo/) can be used.
+1. Create an empty file in your files collection root directory and name it 'MyFiles.FileDB'.
+Open the file with the FileDB application.
+2. Create a database for your files collection and adjust your settings (see Tools tab)
+3. Add your files (see Files tab)
+4. Create persons, locations and tags (see Update tabs)
+5. Add persons, locations and tags to your files (see Search tab)
+6. Find your wanted pictures and run slideshows!

 ## Documentation